TaitoUnited/taito-cli/docs/docs/03-quick-start.md

 Create a new zone with the following steps:

-1. Create new zone based on one of the infrastructure examples from [taito-infrastructure](https://github.com/TaitoUnited/taito-infrastructure/tree/master/templates) by running `taito zone create: TEMPLATE` and follow instructions.
+1. Create a new zone based on one of the [infrastructure templates](https://taitounited.github.io/taito-cli/templates#infrastructure-templates) by running `taito zone create: TEMPLATE`, and follow instructions.
+For example:

+    ```shell
+    taito zone create: gcp
+    cd my-gcp
+    EDIT taito-config.sh
+    ```

 2. Apply infrastructure configuration by running `taito zone apply` and follow instructions.